tanmayaeron/RISC-V_Simulator/README.txt

 Instructions to use GUI:
 1. Write the code you wish to run in the editor window.
-You may copy it from any other location as wel.
+You may copy it from any other location as well.
 2. You may save the file using save button.
+3. Set the required knobs according to the documentation
-3. To run the file, press compile button.
+4. To run the file, press compile button.
 Once the code completes execution, a tick sign will be visible on the button.
-4. You may use the register and memory tabs to see their current state.
+5. In case you run the pipelined version the datapath can visualised using the "datapath" and "info" tab
+6. Look for the generated files

 Contributors:
 * Aditya Agarwal - 2019CSB1064